How the Inky Awards work

 Eligible books are submitted for consideration via a nomination form on InsideaDog.com.au.

 A longlist of 10 Australian books and 10 international books is then selected by Centre for Youth Literature teen alumni, with the Centre for Youth Literature staff acting as the filter for coordination and eligibility.

-The longlist is read by a panel of six teenaged judges, who whittle the list down to a shortlitst of ten books (5 Australian, 5 international).
+The longlist is read by a panel of seven teenaged judges, who whittle the list down to a shortlitst of ten books (5 Australian, 5 international).

 The longlist will reflect the quality and diversity of current young adult literature.

 Books will be selected on the basis of their originality, quality, readability, voice, character, age-appropriateness and something else that you can’t put your finger on, but you know it when you see it.

 Books will not be selected either by their popularity or their “message”.

 The Inky Awards are for fictional novels, poetry, anthologies and/or graphic novels first made available to the Australian public during the eligibility period (the previous calendar year).
 This includes publication in Australia and imports distributed by Australian publishers (for the Silver Inky Award).
 Titles are only eligible if they are readily available to Australian young adults in printed form, in schools, bookshops, and public libraries.